genarominetto/dict_to_kivy_app/README.md

 ![app](https://github.com/GenaroHacker/dict_to_kivy_app/assets/95663273/c3822619-aff6-43fd-80b4-37dca0eb09d7)

-**Note**: Each button corresponding to `custom_functions` in the `app_structure` dictionary is linked to a Python function in a file located in the `utils` folder.
+**Note**: Each button corresponding to `custom_functions` in the `screens` dictionary is linked to a Python function in a file located in the `utils` folder.
 For example, if you have 'Sign Out' as one of your `custom_functions`, there will be a Python file in the `utils` folder containing a function like this: